neuroinformatics-unit/NeuroBlueprint/docs/source/specification.md

 ## Metadata conventions

-**SWC-Blueprint** imposes no absolute requirements on how to store metadata.
+**NeuroBlueprint** imposes no absolute requirements on how to store metadata.
 That said, we do outline some best practices, in accordance with the [BIDS specification on tabular files](https://bids-specification.readthedocs.io/en/stable/02-common-principles.html#tabular-files).

 ### Tabular metadata
 Tabular metadata, e.g. a table describing the animals in the project, *should* be saved as a tab-separated value file (TSV, ending with `.tsv`) , that is, a CSV file where commas are replaced by tabs.
 The tab character is a less ambiguous delimiter compared to commas, as it is less likely to appear in data.
 This makes TSV less prone to parsing errors.